Franklin Square (Philadelphia): History

-In the 19th and early 20th centuries, Franklin Square was at the center of a fashionable residential neighborhood; but beginning in the 1920s, a series of events corresponding with the rise of the automobile began the decline of the square and its surrounding neighborhood.
+In the late 19th and early 20th centuries, Franklin Square was at the center of a fashionable residential neighborhood; but beginning in the 1920s, a series of events corresponding with the rise of the automobile began the decline of the square and its surrounding neighborhood.
 The construction of the Benjamin Franklin Bridge, from 1922 to 1926, leveled blocks of row homes, shops, and other structures; the Bridge begins at the square's eastern boundary, 6th Street.
 The steady flow of cars over the bridge made Franklin Square's northern boundary, Vine Street, into one of the city's busiest thoroughfares, effectively cutting off pedestrian access on two of the square's sides.

 Franklin Square declined significantly in pedestrian use.
 The surrounding area declined in commercial use, furthering the accompanying decline of neighborhood or tourist use of Franklin Square.
 During the depression, the square became a place for homeless and unemployed.
 Although there were raids to prevent this, the park attracted people in the surrounding areas who lost everything when settlers migrated to other places.
 This led to the encampment of homeless and further eroding of Franklin Square as a public green space.

-Abandonment

 Although Franklin Square had been a popular place for tourists and residents, the square began to decline due to neglect from city government.
 The neighborhood's residential character was further eroded when the Federal government established Independence Mall.
 The government acquired private land around the square in the 1950s and 1960s and demolished blocks of homes and other buildings.
 The construction of the Vine Street Expressway in the late 1980s exacerbated the problem.
 The park was effectively abandoned because of broken lights, trees in disarray, and the eroded historic fountain.

 The lack of pedestrians caused the square to be an encampment site for the homeless and a place for drug dealers.
 Teachers from surrounding areas had to clean up the playground so the kids could still play on the playground set.
 The park was severely neglected to the point where people could not recognize the park and no longer wanted to visit.

-In 1961, writer Jane Jacobs labeled Franklin Square "the city's Skid Row park," a description that fit for decades.
-Franklin Square became the least-used of Penn's original five squares and continued to served mainly as an encampment for the homeless.
+In 1961, author Jane Jacobs wrote in The Death and Life of Great American Cities that Franklin Square had become "the city's Skid Row park," a description that fit for decades.
+Franklin Square was the least-used of Penn's original five squares and became encampment for the Philadelphia homeless.